NWagter/Meduza/README.md

 # Meduza
-Personal Render engine project by Nick Wagter
+Personal Game Engine project by Nick Wagter
-The purpose of this project is to learn DirectX12 and how to write a Cross-Platform Graphics Engine.
+The purpose of this project is to learn modern Graphics APIs and about other components that make up a game engine.

+This is mainly based on learning the components and optimizing where I can and am capable of doing so, this means that this engine will be no where near as optimal as a commercial game engine like Unity, Unreal etc.

+The focus for this project will be on the windows platform but cmake and git action (CI) is setup to support Linux and MacOS as well.

 # What will it contain
 This project is in the early stages of development and does not contain a lot yet,